16 Top-Rated Resorts in the Phoenix Area

 5. Hotel Valley Ho

 For a unique experience that screams hip and fun, the Hotel Valley Ho is the place to stay.
 Located in Scottsdale, this mid-century modern hotel brings you back to the fun times of the 1950s and 60s.
+The hotel has big plans to celebrate its 65th anniversary (December, 2021) throughout 2022, with throwback events and room deals.

 Once the haunt of TV and movie stars, this classic hotel has been completely renovated to its former glory, but with the addition of present day upgrades and luxury standards.